 long-running series (later resurrected to

-continue where the original left off) features scores of robots,
+continue a little after the original left off) features scores of

 aliens throughout space and time.

 television.
 The anthology series is